 - Repeat the rinsing with a fresh batch of cold water and keep kneading until you get a spongey mass that clings together really well (refer to the 4 grid of the washed flour stages in the post).
 It took me 3-4 passes of kneading in fresh water, but just keep going until the water is only lightly cloudy instead of opaque and white.

-- Squeeze out as much water as you can and then let the seitan rest in a colander to drain for 20-30 minutes.
+- Squeeze out as much water as you can and then let the seitan rest in a sieve to drain for 20-30 minutes.

 Prepping the Seitan to cook:

 - Meanwhile, prepare your broth in Instant pot or slow cooker (or a pot with a low simmer).
 I used vegan beef broth paste, but you can use powdered broth or broth in a carton, whichever you like.

 - After a rest, stretch your seitan until its about 12-15 inches long.
 Use a knife to cut 3 strands, leaving about 1 inch uncut at the top to hold together the braid.
 Braid the strands and then tuck in the ends into the braid.

 - You can let rest again for about 5-10 min for better results, otherwise stretch out the braid to about 18-20 inches and then tie a large knot in the centre.
 Add on as many knots as you can on top and tuck in the ends inside the braid.
 I only really was able to knot it twice, but if I let it rest more, I probably could have added a third knot.

 - Add the braided and knotted seitan into your broth and cover, set the lid to venting if you're using an Instant Pot, then simmer for 2 hours.